MrDmitry/aidenhale.dev/web/data/work/yocto_prebuilts/README.md

 * some domain-specific build-time dependencies were not transitive as well, as they were statically linked

-We tried automating the detection, but we were always defeated by some edge case that was already present in our delivery, for example there'd be a manually maintained CMake package template `XXXConfig.cmake.in` that would explicitly call `find_package(XYZ REQUIRED)`.
+We tried automating the detection, but we were always defeated by some edge case that was already present in our delivery, for example there would be a manually maintained CMake package template `XXXConfig.cmake.in` that would explicitly call `find_package(XYZ REQUIRED)`.
 This template was then used as a source for the installed CMake package configuration.
 Nothing in the package configuration would tell us that this is not just a runtime dependency, but also a build-time dependency. `bitbake` simply falls back to cascading `-dev` package dependencies because it doesn't need to know any better, and it's rather cheap to generate hard links in the host environment.

 Eventually we settled on adding filtering configuration to exclude arbitrary patterns from arbitrary fields.
-Looking closely at `bitabake`-generated metadata also gave us better insights on dependencies, and we were able to create a stable configuration, even though it required some minimal maintenance to ensure the filtering behaved as expected.
+Looking closely at `bitbake`-generated metadata also gave us better insights on dependencies, and we were able to create a stable configuration, even though it required some minimal maintenance to ensure the filtering behaved as expected.

 ## Rewrite